eigenein/protobuf/README.md

 Fow now, there is full protobuf encoding implementation, so you can use the `encoding` module with full compatibility with the standard implementation.

-The `encoding` module is covered with unit tests, but you should understand that there are may be some unknown bugs. **Thus, use this software at your own risk.**
+The `encoding` module is covered with tests, but you should understand that there are may be some unknown bugs. **Thus, use this software at your own risk.**

 Do `from encoding import *` and you're ready to go.